voschezang/coding-handbook/quotes.md

 - Think in decades, rather than years.
 - May our dreams become our plans.
 - It matters not.
-- How can one possibly pay attention to a book with no pictures in it?
+- How can one possibly pay attention to a book with no pictures in
+- If you’re lost, don’t race

 ### Time to market

+* Run before you walk.
+* Always move fast, you never know who’s catching up.
 * Deliver sooner, rather than faster.
 Average throughput > total throughput.
   * Received value (by customer) > created value (inventory).
 * Planning > (having) plans.